kundajelab/chrombpnet/README.md

 ## Installation

 This section will discuss the packages needed to train a ChromBPNet model.
 Firstly, it is recommended that you use a GPU for model training and have the necessary NVIDIA drivers and CUDA already installed.
 You can verify that your machine is set up to use GPU's properly by executing the `nvidia-smi` command and ensuring that the command returns information about your system GPU(s) (rather than an error).
 Secondly there are two ways to ensure you have the necessary packages to train ChromBPNet models which we detail below,

 ### 1. Running in docker

 Download and install the latest version of Docker for your platform.
 Here is the link for the installers -<a href="https://docs.docker.com/get-docker/">Docker Installers</a>.
-Run the docker run command below to open a environment with all the packages installed and do `cd chrombpnet` to start running the tutorial.
+Run the docker run command below to open an environment with all the packages installed and do `cd chrombpnet` to start running the tutorial.

 > **Note:**
 > To access your system GPU's from within the docker container, you must have [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) installed on your host machine.